Jarren Duran Player Props: Red Sox vs. Braves

 Jarren Duran At The Plate

-- Duran has 29 doubles, two triples, six home runs and 20 walks while hitting .317.
+- Duran is batting .316 with 29 doubles, two triples, six home runs and 20 walks.

-- Duran has picked up a hit in 50 of 78 games this season, with multiple hits 24 times.
+- Duran will look to extend his four-game hitting streak.
+He's batting .353 with one homer during his last outings.

-- Duran has had at least one RBI in 29.5% of his games this year (23 of 78), with more than one RBI seven times (9.0%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Duran has driven home a run in 24 games this season (30.4%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.